tompreston/crast/README.md

 Crast is a simple open-source interface to pychromecast.
 It aims to make streaming local (or remote) files to a Chromecast device trivial.

+Note: Now you can cast media with VLC 3.0

 It currently supports:
 - Command line interface
 - Searching and displaying local Chromecasts